The History of United We Matter

 On a parallel track Ken began working with lawmakers to sponsor a bill to reinstate the RX drug coverage in the January 2019 session.
 This required State retirees to outline how this law impacts their lives.
 To spread the word on the lawsuit and the reinstatement Bill, Ken has had meetings on the Eastern Shore, Western Maryland, Southern Maryland and North Baltimore County.
 Please note that even if the benefit is reinstated through the legislature, if the lawsuit is not successful in the lawsuit, the General Assembly could take away this benefit (or others) again.
 So, help was needed on both efforts.

 Unfortunately, the promises of reinstatement did not yield fruit in the Maryland General Assembly in 2019.
 Although many lawmakers proposed legislation that would have either reinstated the entire benefit or grandfather the current retirees none were considered.
-The bill that passed still eliminated the Prescription Drug Coverage Program, and to give insult to injury, required that state retirees pay for it first and then get reimbursed.
-With state retirees facing thousands of dollars of costs per month, there is no certainty that a reimbursement program will ever be created.
-The efforts of the Facebook WE MATTER RXdrug Coverage Group continues the fight to restore the prescription drug benefit that was eliminated by the 2011 Budget and Reconciliation Act.
+The bill that passed still eliminated the Prescription Drug Coverage Program, and to give insult to injury, required that state retirees pay for their medication first and then get reimbursed.
+With state retirees facing thousands of dollars of costs per month, and with a fixed income, State Retirees will not be able to pay for medication that can save their lives.
+Even if they could scrape together the additional funds, the State has yet to create a reimbursement program.
+Of course it begs the question, that if the State of Maryland has enough money to reimburse State retirees for their prescription drug costs, then why eliminate the program?

 The schizophrenic nature of the Maryland General Assembly led to Ken's creation of the volunteer organization called United We Matter.
 United We Matter will fight to preserve the pension and pension benefits of Maryland State retirees and has incorporated Ken Fitch’s continuous efforts to reinstate the prescription drug coverage.
 “I don’t want to be caught by surprise next time,” he said.
 “Maryland State Retirees will have the tools to fight any other attack on their pension or pension benefits with this venture.”